basham/swit-workshop-a11y/slides.md

 - Mute when you're not talking.

 Notes:
-Because there's a lot to cover in this first section, I request you to submit any questions you have in the Zoom chat and keep yourself muted.
+Because there's a lot to cover, I request you to submit any questions you have in the Zoom chat and keep yourself muted.
 I will then follow up with those questions periodically, between sections or after breaks.